ivano-donadi/KVN/README.md

     You need at least to provide an input training dataset and to specify the output directory where the trained models will be stored.The best model checkpoint will be stored inside the best_model subdirectory
 ```

-For example, it is possible to train the model on textures 1-9 of object heart_0 and store the trained models in the results/ directory by using:
+For example, it is possible to train the model on textures 1-9 of object heart_0 and store the trained models in the results/ directory (to be manually created) by using:

 ```bash
 python3 pvnet_train_parallel.py -d data/sy_datasets/heart_0_stereo_0 -m results -n 150 -e 10 -s 10 --cfg_file configs/custom_dsac.yaml